microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-team-and-channels.md

 ### Subscribe to changes in any team at tenant level

-To get change notifications for any change in team's property across tenant, subscribe to `/teams`.
+To get change notifications for any change in team's property across tenant or creation and deletion of a team in tenant, subscribe to `/teams`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions